Andy Norman

 Projects

-Cognitive Immunology Institute
+Cognitive Immunology Research Collaborative (CIRCE)

 Beyond Critical Thinking

 The concept of critical thinking is not doing enough to prevent the spread of bad ideas.
 In fact, the critical thinking paradigm is all but obsolete, as I show in Mental Immunity.
 This project will use the findings of cognitive immunology to overhaul critical thinking instruction.
-If you understand the importance of this initiative, and want to help make it happen, reach out!
+If you understand the importance of this initiative and want to help make it happen, reach out!
+(FAQ)

 Support BCT